-Play title Igagoe Dôchû Sugoroku [JPN]
+Play title Igagoe Dôchû Sugoroku In Japanese

 History

 This play is based on the famous Igagoe vendetta, which took place in 1634.
-When it was dramatized, the names and details, and even the era were changed because of censorship by the ruling Tokugawa shogunate:
+When it was dramatized, the names and details, and even the era were changed because of censorship by the ruling Tokugawa Shogunate:

 Real Names Theater Names